jimmyfowler/lmc-book/lectures/optimization.md

 We need to be careful about how to pick $\alpha$; if it is too small, then you may need to take many steps, but if it's too big, you may struggle to converge to a (local) optimum.
-We can perform [line search](https://optimization.cbe.cornell.edu/index.php?title=Line_search_methods) where you search in the along the direction to find a suitable step size.
+We can perform a [line search](https://optimization.cbe.cornell.edu/index.php?title=Line_search_methods) where you search along the steepest descent direction to find a suitable step size.
-There are more advanced techniques that consider the *momentum** that can adaptive change $\alpha$ based on the geometry of $f$.
+There are more advanced techniques that consider the *momentum** that can adaptively change $\alpha$ based on the geometry of $f$.
 We won't discuss further here, but [Algorithms for Optimization](https://mykel.kochenderfer.com/textbooks/) touches on this and has some useful references.